 We recommend using common branch naming patterns throughout your teams.

 - Good branch names are descriptive and helpful as you browse through commits.

 - Linear's default branch name consists of your username, issue ID and the issue title which incorporates the most essential information about the issue (e.g.

 - If your team prefers another pattern, you can always change it in the integration settings.

 Set up pull request automation so that updates to PRs automatically update the status of linked Linear issues.

 Customize the PR automation in team settings under Workflow.
 By default, we'll move linked issues to In Progress when PRs are open and Done when PRs are merged.
-You can configure status updates when PRs are drafted and request review.
+You can configure status updates when PRs are drafted, request review, and are ready for merge.
 Since this is a team setting, it must be configured for each team in your workspace.

 When individual reviewers comment, request changes, or approve your PR, we'll display their avatars and their action on the GitHub attachment visible on the linked Linear issue.
 You can use this feature to quickly parse the review state of your PR without needing to return to GitHub.